Rio de Janeiro: Climate

-Rio has a tropical savanna climate (Aw) that closely borders a tropical monsoon climate (Am) according to the Köppen climate classification, and is often characterized by long periods of heavy rain between December and March.
+Rio has a tropical wet and dry climate (Köppen: Aw, Trewartha: Awab), and is often characterized by long periods of heavy rain between December and March.
 The city experiences hot, humid summers, and warm, sunny winters.
 In inland areas of the city, temperatures above 40 °C are common during the summer, though rarely for long periods, while maximum temperatures above 27 °C can occur on a monthly basis.

 Along the coast, the breeze, blowing onshore and offshore, moderates the temperature.
 Because of its geographic situation, the city is often reached by cold fronts advancing from Antarctica, especially during autumn and winter, causing frequent weather changes.
 In summer there can be strong rains, which have, on some occasions, provoked catastrophic floods and landslides.
 The mountainous areas register greater rainfall since they constitute a barrier to the humid wind that comes from the Atlantic.
 The city has had rare frosts in the past.
 Some areas within Rio de Janeiro state occasionally have falls of snow grains and ice pellets (popularly called granizo) and hail.

 Drought is very rare, albeit bound to happen occasionally given the city's strongly seasonal tropical climate.
 The Brazilian drought of 2014–2015, most severe in the Southeast Region and the worst in decades, affected the entire metropolitan region's water supply (a diversion from the Paraíba do Sul River to the Guandu River is a major source for the state's most populous mesoregion).
 There were plans to divert the Paraíba do Sul to the Sistema Cantareira (Cantareira system) during the water crisis of 2014 in order to help the critically drought-stricken Greater São Paulo area.
 However, availability of sufficient rainfall to supply tap water to both metropolitan areas in the future is merely speculative.